bihealth/NeatMS/docs/first-steps/data-format.md

 * Raw data files in mzML format.
 * One feature table file in .csv format (multiple if peaks are not aligned).

+> *Currently, aligned peaks are only supported for mzMine.
+For XCMS, NeatMS only supports unaligned peaks.*

 ## Raw data in mzML

 Most vendor formats can be converted to mzML format using [msconvert from proteowizard](http://proteowizard.sourceforge.net/).